project-gemmi/gemmi/docs/mol.rst

     cif::Document doc = cif::read(gemmi::MaybeGzipped(mmcif_file));
     gemmi::Structure structure =  gemmi::make_structure(doc);

+``cif::Document`` can be additionally used to access meta-data, such as the details of the experiment or software used for data processing.
+The examples are provided in the :ref:`CIF parser <cif_examples>` section.

+Note that usually you may simply use ``read_structure_file()`` instead, as it was described in one of the previous sections.

-The same with writing: first a ``cif::Document`` is created and then it is written to disk::
+Writing is also in two stages: first a ``cif::Document`` is created and then it is written to disk::

     #include <gemmi/to_mmcif.hpp>  // Structure -> cif::Document
     #include <gemmi/to_cif.hpp>    // cif::Document -> file

     gemmi::write_cif_to_file(gemmi::make_mmcif_document(structure), "new.cif");

-``cif::Document`` can be used to access meta-data, such as the details of the experiment or software used for data processing.
-The examples are provided in the :ref:`CIF parser <cif_examples>` section.

 Python
 ------